Both sides bury dead as Ukraine slides towards war

 Nonetheless, a senior finance ministry official in Moscow said Russian GDP could shrink again this quarter.

-Western leaders have threatened to impose tougher sanctions on Russia if it interferes with presidential elections in Ukraine set for May 25, and most of their diplomacy has been centred around that date.
+Western leaders have threatened to impose tougher sanctions on Russia if it interferes with presidential elections in Ukraine set for May 25, and most of their diplomacy has been centered around that date.

 "If (the election) doesn't take place, there will be chaos and the risk of civil war," French President Francois Hollande said.
 "The Russians, Vladimir Putin, at the moment want this election not to happen so as to maintain the pressure.
 It's up to us to convince them."